What is Expatriate?

-What makes some employers choose to expatriate some employees?
+What makes employers choose to expatriate some employees?

-Expats can be sent abroad for various reasons, such as; business closures, cuts in profits, or restructuring.
-In these cases, employers have no choice but to move overseas with their employees.
+To reach a global expansion, expats can be sent abroad for various reasons, including business closures, cuts in profits, or restructuring.
+In these cases, employers have no choice but to move their employees overseas.
 Other times, the employee may request a transfer as they feel that working abroad will help them further their career.
 Sometimes it is a mixture of both parties agreeing that this new change will help improve both parties’ standing within their company.

 How long does an expatriate employee’s term last?